 There are many regular flights from the US mainland and Puerto Rico to the Cyril E. King Airport on St. Thomas and Henry E. Rohlsen Airport on St. Croix.
 Taxi and rental cars are readily available.
 All the islands have a bus service that is not frequent or reliable enough to count on.
 Ferry service runs between the islands with very frequent service between St. Thomas and St. John which are quite close to each other.
 St. Croix is 40 miles (60 kilometers) from the other two.

 There are quite a few hotels and accommodations from $90 to over $900 per night.
-A number of resorts have in house dive shops.
+Several resorts have in house dive shops.
 Otherwise, there are dozens of separate dive operations that provide a full range of services including courses, equipment rental, cruises, and dive guiding.
 This website is a good source for the available options and can arrange a booking:

 US Virgin Islands Attractions (aside from scuba diving)

-Aside from scuba diving, snorkeling, seaside activities and beaches, and the shopping, restaurants and nightlife, the US Virgin Islands have a number of exceptional activities to enjoy.
+Aside from scuba diving, snorkeling, seaside activities and beaches, and the shopping, restaurants, and nightlife, the US Virgin Islands have many exceptional activities to enjoy.
 Here is a listing of some of the highlights: Virgin Islands National Park, Coral World Ocean Park, Blackbeard’s Castle, Skyride to Paradise Point, Fort Christian, St. Thomas Synagogue, Salt River Bay National Historical Park and Ecological Preserve, 99 Steps, Reef Bay Trail, Drake’s Seat (historic views), St. George Village Botanical Garden, Fort Christiansvaern, Fort Frederik, Chocolate Hole, Tree Limin’ Extreme Zipline, Mongoose Junction (shopping and art), Annaberg Sugar Plantation, Francis Bay Trail, Christiansted National Historic Site, Sandy Point National Wildlife Refuge, Caribbean Sea Adventures-Buck Island Tours, Estate Whim Sugar Mill, Buck Island National Wildlife Refuge and many others.